dmijatovic/next-mui5-react18/README.md

 - next.config.js need to have additional transpile definitions
 - tsconfig.json need to have additional definitions

+**Has the issues and is not production ready, see [this issue](https://github.com/mui/material-ui/issues/29742)**

+I do not see any advantage of using styled components above emotion.
+Both are CSS-in-JS libs but emoition has propper integration with MUI theme.

 ## Jest

 Based on documentation to setting up [Jest with Rust compiler](https://nextjs.org/docs/testing#setting-up-jest-with-the-rust-compiler)